hashicorp/terraform-google-terraform-enterprise/examples/active-active-proxy/README.md

-# EXAMPLE: Active-Active, External Services Installation of Terraform Enterprise with externally managed DNS
+# EXAMPLE: Active-Active, External Services Installation of Terraform Enterprise

 ## About This Example